1 + 1 does not equal 2

 It came to me yesterday - in an epiphany:

-Fractals show us how no one object is the same, they are complex, they are different.
+Fractals show us how no two objects are the same; they are complex and different.

 The 'same' component of the definition is quantitative and met or described as the 1 + 1.